-Mission statement explains why a project or an organization exists, what is the goal of it and what kind of product is it going to provide.
+The mission statement explains why a project or an organization exists, what is the goal of it and what kind of product is it going to provide.
 While a vision explains how you see your business to your clients and partners, a mission statement depicts what you do as of now.
 It frequently depicts what you do, for who, and how.
-In other words, mission statement answers What, How and Why questions.
+In other words, the mission statement answers What, How, and Why questions.
 Concentrating on your mission every day should empower you to arrive at your vision.
-A mission statement could widen your decisions, as well as limited them.
+A mission statement could widen your decisions, as well as limit them.

 “To create and serve delicious, healthy, organic hamburgers.”

 Sometimes companies combine mission and vision in the same statement.